 Create a necklace with linked or strung beads, or simply use a pre-made chain.

 The Swarovski rondelle beads used in this project are out of production.
-We will be replacing them with Swarovski rondelle beads in more sizes and colors, but at this moment, we don't have good subs for the 4mm rondelles.
+We are in the process of replacing them with Swarovski cube and briolette beads in more sizes and colors.

 Directions for basic smooth pendants: